mikestefanello/hooks/README.md

 ## Usage

 1) Start by declaring a new hook which requires specifying the _type_ of data that it will dispatch as well as a name.
-This is often done as a global variable:
+This can be done in a number of different way such as a global variable or exported field on a _struct_:

 ```go
 package user